Pacification, England and Scotland Act 1640

 The Pacification, England and Scotland Act 1640 (16 Cha.
-1 c 17) was an Act of Parliament passed by the Long Parliament.
+1. c.
+17) was an act of Parliament of the United Kingdom passed by the Long Parliament.
 Its full title was "An Act for the Pacification between England and Scotland".

-The Act declared that those who resumed fighting "ought to be punished as breakers of the peace" and that amnesty "shall not...extend to...theeves, robbers, murtherers, broaken-men [and] outlawers".
+The act declared that those who resumed fighting "ought to be punished as breakers of the peace" and that amnesty "shall not...extend to...theeves, robbers, murtherers, broaken-men [and] outlawers".

+Subsequent developments

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125).